williamouyang/okta.github.io/_source/_posts/2017-07-13-apache-shiro-spring-boot.md

 To get started, grab this [Spring Boot example](https://github.com/oktadeveloper/shiro-spring-boot-example).
 It’ll get you started with a set of REST endpoints which expose CRUD operations to manage a list of Stormtroopers.
 You’ll be adding authentication and authorization using [Apache Shiro](https://shiro.apache.org).
 All of the code is up on [Github](https://github.com/bdemers/shiro-spring-boot-example).

-Using the Apache Shiro Spring-Boot starter is all you need, just add the dependency to your pom. (where `${shiro.version}` is at least 1.4.0):
+Using the Apache Shiro Spring Boot starter is all you need, just add the dependency to your pom. (where `${shiro.version}` is at least 1.4.0):

 ``` xml
 <dependency>